- Know biases and acknowledge that you are subjected to them. Ask where I might miss it myself?

 - When working in a group make sure there is equal engagement and that all participants are engaged equally.
 This unbias people by sourcing individual perspective from many different sides What Google Learned From Its Quest to Build the Perfect Team?

 - Do , gather outsiders perspective on your positionsUser research

 - How to tackle andOverconfidencein general?
 DoMy-side bias

 In a study conducted in 2012, they asked people for their stance on questions like: Should there be a single-payer health-care system?
 Or merit-based pay for teachers?
 Participants were asked to rate their positions depending on how strongly they agreed or disagreed with the proposals.
 Next, they were instructed to explain, in as much detail as they could, the impacts of implementing each one.
 Most people at this point ran into trouble.
 Asked once again to rate their views, they ratcheted down the intensity, so that they either agreed or disagreed less vehemently.
 Tip from

-Instead of looking like a war let’s look at it like a puzzle we try to solve together
+- Frame a task less like a competition and more like a puzzle we try to solve together

 Jacob Falkovich article and Scott Alexander answer and than Falkovich response: (I used goal factoring (his fav), Yoda timer job research, and decision matrices to decide where to work).